turguthaspolat/pathawayer/README.md

 You can review the open source code on Collective Learning [Github repository](https://github.com/fetchai/colearn)

+Within the scope of this study, I implemented a [simple application](https://github.com/turguthaspolat/pathawayer/blob/main/pathawayer_dnn_colearn_01.ipynb) by adapting the collective learning modules provided by Fetch.ai

 <h2>Problem Area</h2>
 <p>The natural land cover of the earth has been subjected to great changes over many years depending on human activities and different usage methods.